i-pi/i-pi/examples/clients/elphmod/README.md

 launching it multiple times later.

 It is alternatively possible to run the driver through the function `run_driver` defined in `i-pi/drivers/py/driver.py`.
-This can be tested with `make run2`.
+This allows for viewing the trajectory in real time during the simulation.
+It can be tested with `make run2`.